RishabhMewada/MODULE-IHSC/README.md

 - Dual Output System

-*USB-CDC mode — binary frame stream over Type-C cable to a PC host viewer I2C display mode — frames rendered directly onto an external OLED via the 4-pin PCB connector (SSD1306 128×64 or SH1107 128×128)
+*USB-CDC mode — binary frame stream over via a Type-C cable to a PC host viewer I2C display mode — frames rendered directly onto an external OLED via the 4-pin PCB connector (SSD1306 128×64 or SH1107 128×128)
-BOTH mode — simultaneous USB stream and I2C display output Smart startup auto-detection: defaults to BOTH if display and USB host are both detected, I2C-only if no PC is connected, USB if no display is found*
+BOTH mode — simultaneous USB stream and I2C display output Smart startup auto-detection: defaults to BOTH if display and USB host are both detected, I2C is used only if no PC is connected or USB if no display is found*

 - Output Switching